murar8/junk-notification-cleaner/README.md

 - Automatically delete notifications when an application window is focused
 - Automatically delete notifications when an application window is closed
-- Exclude specific applications from automatic notification cleanup
+- Exclude specific applications from automatic notification cleanup using regex patterns

 ## Preferences